 Understanding what tax allowances are can save you from potentially getting hit with an unexpectedly large tax bill when you file your taxes.
 You also want to avoid the interest and penalties imposed by the IRS.

 To determine how much to withhold from your paycheck, your employer uses the amount of your paycheck and the information you provide on your W-4.
-In addition to indicating whether you will file single or jointly, you must also state how many tax allowances you are claiming.
-Each tax allowance you claim on your W-4 reduces the amount of your paycheck subject to income tax withholding.
+In addition to indicating whether you will file single or jointly, you used to have to state how many tax allowances you were claiming.
+Each tax allowance you claimed on your W-4 reduced the amount of your paycheck subject to income tax withholding.
+If you claimed too many allowances, you would owe money to the IRS come tax time.
+If you claimed too few allowances, you would receive a tax refund.

 Minimum Tax Withholding Required